Initial configuration

 ).

-Each password will have a unique version generated for it.
-Each line with the encrypted password corresponds to the order they are specified in the command line: Your encrypted data: dGNf....
+A unique version will be generated for each password.
+Each line with an encrypted password matches the position of a password in the command line: Your encrypted data: dGNf....

 # Configuration file description